-An introductory management course dealing with management theory and the fundamental principles of management such as planning, organizing, leading, and controlling the basic process.
+An introductory management course dealing with the fundamental principles of management such as planning, organizing, leading, and controlling the basic processes.

 4000 Special Topics in Management

 Prerequisites: MGMT 3813 or consent of instructor.
 This course is designed to cover specific advanced concepts in marketing theory and/or practice.
 May be repeated for credit.